 Whether you're going through a judicial or nonjudicial foreclosure, you might be able to delay the process by using one or more different tactics, like applying for a loan modification or taking advantage of a state mediation law.
 A delay might provide you with sufficient time to work out a way to avoid foreclosure or figure out a solution to the problem that caused you to fall behind on your payments in the first place.

-You can delay a foreclosure by challenging it in court—either by filing an answer in a judicial foreclosure or filing your own lawsuit to stop a nonjudicial one.
-You must have some legal basis or defense for fighting the foreclosure, like you think the servicer didn't send you a required foreclosure notice or is charging you improper fees.
+You can delay a foreclosure by challenging it in court either by filing an answer in a judicial foreclosure or filing your own lawsuit to stop a nonjudicial one.
+You must have some legal basis or defense for fighting the foreclosure like you think the servicer didn't send you a required foreclosure notice or is charging you improper fees.

 Judicial foreclosures.
-If your foreclosure is judicial, it’s easier and less expensive to jump into the existing lawsuit than it is to challenge a nonjudicial foreclosure.
-You'll probably need to get help from a foreclosure lawyer to figure out if the servicer made an error in the procedures, or violated the law, as well as to help raise any issues in court.
+If your foreclosure is judicial, jumping into the existing lawsuit is easier and less expensive than challenging a nonjudicial foreclosure.
+You'll probably need help from a foreclosure lawyer to determine if the servicer made an error in the procedures or violated the law and to help raise any issues in court.

 Nonjudicial foreclosures.
-If you're facing a nonjudicial foreclosure, you'll most likely need to hire an attorney to help you initiate a lawsuit to challenge the foreclosure.
+If you're facing a nonjudicial foreclosure, you'll likely need to hire an attorney to help you initiate a lawsuit to challenge the foreclosure.

-Under federal mortgage servicing laws, if you submit a loss mitigation application to your servicer after foreclosure starts—but more than 37 days before a foreclosure sale—the servicer can't ask a court for a foreclosure judgment or order of sale, or conduct a foreclosure sale, until:
+Under federal mortgage servicing laws, if you submit a loss mitigation application to your servicer after foreclosure starts but more than 37 days before a foreclosure sale, the servicer can't ask a court for a foreclosure judgment or order of sale, or conduct a foreclosure sale, until:

 Some states also have a law that prevents a foreclosure from going forward if the borrower submits a loss mitigation application.

-Also, the servicer doesn't have to review more than one loss mitigation application from you (unless you brought the loan current after submitting your previous application), so if you previously applied, like during the 120-day preforeclosure period, an additional application won't stall the foreclosure.
-But if you qualify for a modification, the foreclosure will end so long as you make all payments under the modified agreement.
+Also, the servicer doesn't have to review more than one loss mitigation application from you (unless you brought the loan current after submitting your previous application).
+So, if you previously applied, like during the 120-day preforeclosure period, an additional application won't stall the foreclosure.
+But if you qualify for a modification, the foreclosure will end if you make all payments under the modified agreement.

 Usually, these programs involve setting up a meeting between the servicer, the borrower, and a neutral mediator.
 The parties get together and try to resolve the situation.
 Generally, the foreclosure stops while mediation is ongoing.

-You don't have to hire an attorney to represent you in mediation, but you may use one if you want an advocate in the process.
+If you've filed for bankruptcy within the past year, though, the automatic stay might be limited to 30 days or eliminated.
 To find out if filing for bankruptcy might be right for you, consider talking to a bankruptcy attorney.